Rays vs. Rangers Player Props Betting Odds

-Player prop bet odds for Wander Franco, Marcus Semien and others are listed when the Tampa Bay Rays host the Texas Rangers at Tropicana Field on Friday (first pitch at 6:40 PM ET).
+Wander Franco and Marcus Semien are two of the players with prop bets for the taking when the Tampa Bay Rays and the Texas Rangers meet at Tropicana Field on Saturday (at 4:10 PM ET).

 Rays vs. Rangers Game Info